Ways to Give

 Newton Centre, MA 02459

-You can invest in the future of Hebrew College and realize financial and charitable benefits for you and your family.
+Join our Living Legacy Society to invest in the future of Hebrew College and realize financial and charitable benefits for you and your family.
 Planned gifts include bequests, trusts, gifts of life insurance and annuities.
 Planned gifts often have the following advantages:

 - They may provide income for life for you and/or another beneficiary, such as a spouse, child(ren) and additional family members.